lankydan/spring-boot-webflux/spring-boot-webflux.md

 </dependencies>
 ```
-Although I didn't include it in the dependency snippet above, the `spring-boot-start-parent` is used, which can finally be upped to version `2.0.0.RELEASE`.
+Although I didn't include it in the dependency snippet above, the `spring-boot-starter-parent` is used, which can finally be upped to version `2.0.0.RELEASE`.
 Being this tutorial is about WebFlux, including the `spring-boot-starter-webflux` is obviously a good idea. `spring-boot-starter-data-cassandra-reactive` has also been included as we will be using this as the database for the example application as it is one of the few databases that have reactive support (at the time of writing).
 By using these dependencies together our application can be fully reactive from front to back.

 WebFlux introduces a different way to handle requests instead of using the `@Controller` or `@RestController` programming model that is used in Spring MVC.
 But, it does not replace it.
 Instead it has been updated to allow reactive types to be used.
 This allows you to keep the same format that you are used to writing with Spring but with a few changes to the return types so `Flux`s or `Mono`s are returned instead.
 Below is a very contrived example.
 ```java